Skip to Content

 1. AttributionHub scans the page for Jotform iframes (matching jotform.com or jotform.co in the src)

-3. It builds URL search parameters from your field mapping (each field name becomes a URL parameter key)
+3. It builds URL search parameters from your field mapping (each field name becomes a parameter key)

 Core Attribution Fields (Latest Touch)